Biden recognises atrocities against Armenians as genocide | Politics

-President Joe Biden has formally recognised that the systematic killings and deportations of hundreds of thousands of Armenians by Ottoman Empire forces in the early 20th century were “genocide” — using a term for the atrocities that his White House predecessors have avoided for decades over concerns of alienating Turkey.
+The United States is formally recognizing that the systematic killing and deportation of hundreds of thousands of Armenians by Ottoman Empire forces in the early 20th century was "genocide" as President Joe Biden used that precise word that the White House has avoided for decades for fear of alienating ally Turkey.

-With the acknowledgement, Biden followed through on a campaign promise he made a year ago Saturday — the annual commemoration of Armenian Genocide Remembrance Day — to recognise that the events of 1915 to 1923 were a deliberate effort to wipe out Armenians.
+With the acknowledgement, Biden followed through on a campaign promise he made a year ago Saturday — the annual commemoration of Armenian Genocide Remembrance Day — to recognise that the events that began in 1915 were a deliberate effort to wipe out Armenians.

-Biden used a presidential proclamation to make the pronouncement.
-While previous presidents have offered somber reflections of the dark moment in history via remembrance day proclamations, they have studiously avoided using the term genocide out of concern that it would complicate relations with Turkey — a NATO ally and important power in the Middle East.
+While previous presidents have offered sombre reflections of the dark moment in history via remembrance day proclamations, they have studiously avoided using the term genocide out of concern that it would complicate relations with Turkey — a NATO ally and important power in the Middle East.

 But Biden campaigned on a promise to make human rights a central guidepost of his foreign policy.
 He argued when making the campaign pledge last year that failing to call the atrocities against the Armenian people a genocide would pave the way for future mass atrocities.
 An estimated 2 million Armenians were deported and 1.5 million were killed in the events known as Metz Yeghern.

+"We reject and denounce in the strongest terms the statement of the President of the US regarding the events of 1915 made under the pressure of radical Armenian circles and anti-Turkey groups," the Turkish Foreign Ministry said in a statement.

+Turkish Foreign Minister Mevlut Cavusoglu tweeted that "words cannot change history or rewrite it," and that Turkey "completely rejected'' Biden's statement.

-During a telephone call Friday, Biden informed Turkish President Recep Tayyip Erdogan of his plan to issue the statement, said a person familiar with the matter who was not authorized to publicly discuss the private conversation and spoke on the condition of anonymity.
+Presidential spokesman Ibrahim Kalin suggested on Twitter that Biden was repeating ''the slander of groups whose only agenda is being hostile to our country."
+He added: "We recommend that the U.S. President takes a look at his own history and today."
+During a telephone call Friday, Biden informed Turkish President Recep Tayyip Erdogan of his plan to issue the statement, said a person familiar with the matter who was not authorised to publicly discuss the private conversation and spoke on the condition of anonymity.

 In Armenia on Saturday, people streamed to the hilltop complex in Yerevan, the capital, that memorializes the victims.
 Many laid flowers around the eternal flame, creating a wall of blooms two meters (seven feet) high.